How to Make Cheese Foam for Milk Tea

 How does cheese tea taste?

-Cheese foam gives a delicious flavor to tea: the tangy combination of cream cheese and the other ingredients brings out the sweetness of the cream and the tea.
+The tangy combination of cream cheese and the other ingredients brings out the sweetness of the cream and the tea.

 And the slightly savory flavor of the cheese is in no way too overpowering; it just adds a depth of flavor to the drink, with some zing and richness.